Khordad (newspaper)

-Khordad (in Persian خرداد) was a Persian language newspaper published in Tehran, Iran.
+Khordad (خرداد) was a Persian-language newspaper published in Tehran, Iran.
+It was available between 1998 and 1999.
+Considered to be a liberal reformist newspaper, its title was a reference to the "2nd of Khordad Movement", the Iranian reform movement.
+The word 'Khordad' is the New Persian continuation of Middle Persian Hordad, from Avestan Haurvatat "wholeness."

 History and profile

-The publisher of Khordad was Abdollah Noori.
+Khordad was established in 1998.
+Its founder and publisher was Abdollah Noori.
 It was shut down by Iran Special Clerical Court in November 1999, and its publisher and editor-in-chief, Abdollah Noori, was sentenced to jail for five years on 27 November 1999.
 Khordad was based in Tehran.

-The name of the liberal reformist newspaper was a reference to the 2nd of Khordad Movement, the Iranian reform movement.
-The word 'Khordad' is the New Persian continuation of Middle Persian Hordad, from Avestan Haurvatat "wholeness."